 A grade of I (Incomplete) may be assigned to students whose coursework has been satisfactory, but due to illness or extenuating circumstances are unable to complete the course.
 In order for students to be eligible for an I grade they must have completed at least 60% of the total required coursework (or made adequate progress in a senior thesis) with a grade of C or better.
-Students must provide their professor with information or documents that substantiate their reason for requesting an I grade and additional time to complete the coursework prior to the final grade dead-line.
-The faculty member makes the final decision as to whether to grant an I grade; sets a deadline within a four-month period for the remaining coursework to be completed; provides this information to the student; and submits a signed Incomplete Grade Form to the Office of the Registrar.
+Students must provide their professor with information or documents that substantiate their reason for requesting an I grade and additional time to complete the coursework prior to the final grade deadline.
+The faculty member makes the final decision as to whether to grant an I grade; sets a deadline for the remaining coursework to be completed (not to exceed one year); provides this information to the student; and submits a signed Incomplete Grade Form to the office of the Registrar.

 If the remaining required coursework is not completed by the deadline set by the faculty member, a grade of F may be assigned.
-In any case, if the coursework has not been completed and the faculty member has not submitted a new grade or granted a deadline extension the I grade will revert to an F with the expiration of the four-month time period after the end of the semester in which the course was taken.
+Students may request an extension of the faculty member's original completion deadline, not to exceed a total time period of one year.
+If the coursework has not been completed and the faculty member has not submitted a new grade the I grade will revert to a permanent F with the expiration of the one-year time period after the end of the semester in which the course was taken.